 A majority of the time when onions are used in Indian cooking, the recipe calls for them to be browned.
 Make up a batch ahead of time and store in your fridge.
 Make both chopped and sliced browned onions.
 Here's a quick tip for browning onions quickly.

 Most gravied dishes have certain ingredients in common, so preparing and freezing one when you have some spare time is a great idea.
-Here's the recipe for a Basic Indian Gravy.
+You can use our recipe for a basic Indian gravy.
 When you're ready to cook, use it as is or add any extra ingredients as required.